STaylorT/STaylorT/README.md

 # I'm Taylor

 ## 👨‍💻 What I'm up to
-- Working at a _tech company_ in AR, USA full-time
-- Contributing to a sports betting analytics company part-time

 ## 🥅 Upcoming Goals
 - On a mission to learn AI skills